-The mixed gender choir consists of an adult section of around 20 singers and a thriving junior choir of 20 choristers.
+The mixed gender choir consists of an adult section of around 20 singers and a thriving junior section of 20 choristers.
 In addition to the regular Sundays services, the choir also sings for concerts, goes on tour both in the UK and in Europe, and makes occasional recordings.

-The choir performs a wide range of sacred music written over the last 500 years including renaissance polyphony by Byrd, Palestrina, and Tallis, through to twentieth century and contemporary works by Chilcott, Dove, Duruflé, Howells, Rutter, and Vaughan Williams.
+The choir performs a wide range of sacred music written over the last 500 years including renaissance polyphony by Byrd, Palestrina, and Tallis, through to twentieth-century and contemporary works by Chilcott, Dove, Duruflé, Howells, Rutter, and Vaughan Williams.
 You can see details of the music the choir performs by clicking here.

 The choir is always recruiting and if you would like to find out more about membership, either for yourself or your child, please email the Director of music at firstname.lastname@example.org.
 If you are aged 16-25, then you might also be interested in applying for one of our choral scholarships.